American Airlines Flight 1572: Flight history

 Flight 1572 was scheduled to depart from O'Hare at 21:25 Eastern Standard Time.
 Because of bad weather and delayed connecting passengers, however, the flight was delayed and did not depart until 23:05.
 While en route to Hartford, the flight crew, Captain Kenneth Lee (39), and First Officer John Richards (38), received an ACARS printout for the weather at Hartford.
 It noted an altimeter setting (reference atmospheric pressure) of 29.42 inHg, adding that pressure was falling rapidly in the area.
 The flight cruised uneventfully from Chicago to Hartford, other than changing from 33000 ft to 35000 ft to avoid reported turbulence.

 While on descent into Hartford, the pilots received a weather update at 00:30 that included a warning of wind shear and severe thunderstorms at Bradley.
 At 00:32, Flight 1572 was instructed by air traffic controllers to descend to 19000 ft.
 At 00:33, controllers advised Flight 1572 to descend to 11000 ft and advised the flight to use an altimeter setting of 29.40 inHg for Bradley.
 At 00:34, the first officer checked the Automatic Terminal Information Service (ATIS) automated weather broadcast for Hartford, and noted to the captain that the most recent ATIS broadcast was about 90 minutes old.
 For reasons unknown, the first officer entered 29.47 inHg on the altimeter causing it to read approximately 70 ft high.
 The captain checked the aircraft's weather radar before beginning the non-precision VOR approach to runway 15.
 Seeing no convective cells on the aircraft's path, he then turned the radar off.

 At 00:49, while Flight 1572 was beginning its final approach, the crew was advised that the control tower was closing temporarily due to severe weather buckling a window inside the cab.
 The tower supervisor remained behind to assist the flight.
 The captain noticed the autopilot was having difficulty maintaining altitude and heading in the buffeting winds.
 Five miles from the airport the aircraft encountered heavy rain and some turbulence.
 The flight continued descending to 908 ft, the minimum descent altitude (MDA) for the approach.
 As the crew began to look for the airport, the aircraft continued descending.

 At 00:51, winds at Bradley were measured as 170° at 25 kn, gusting to 40 kn, with an altimeter setting of 29.35 inHg and falling rapidly.
 This information was not transmitted to the Bradley control tower until 00:57 and was not made available to the flight crew before landing.
+At the time of the accident, the correct altimeter setting was 29.15 inHg instead of the 29.23 inHg set by the pilots.